rags/playground/py/ipod/readme.md

-The scripts copy over music from your ipod to a specified directory in artist/album/title.xxx format.
+The script copies over music from your ipod to a specified directory in artist/album/title.xxx format.

 Usage:
 Run the script with 2 params ipod's Music dir and the destination dir.